h4seeb-cmd/turtle/_posts/2022-12-09-lesson-vocab.md

 - Python Def procedures: Def is used when defining a function/procedure in python
 - Parameters: Input values that help functions and procedures know what values to work with.
 - Return Values: What a procedure gives as an output/resut.

+### Search
+- Sequential Search: search method that iterates through each index of a series of data (inefficient compared to binary)
+- Binary Search: A search method that checks the median of a series of data to find the target value.
+If it's less than the median, than the search algorithm ignores the median and anything greater and repeats.
+Vice versa if the target is greater than the median.
+### Calling/Developing Procedures
+This was the lesson my group and I taught.
+See group fastpages for vocab.
+### Libraries
+- Library: A database that contains many different procedures and functions.
+They are imported through packages.
+- Packages: A collection of methods that do certain things.
+- Documentation: Helpful written explanations to what certain packages in libraries do.
+### Random Values
+- Random Values : a number generated using a large set of numbers and a mathematical algorithm which gives equal probability to all number occuring,
+### Simulations
+- Simulation: Imitation of a situation or process that works like a virtual experiment
+    -  Abstractions that mimic more complex objects or phenomena from the real world to draw inferences about things we cant observe
+### Algorithmic Efficiency and Undecidable Problems
+- Problem: A general description of a task that can or cannot be solved algorithmically
+    - Decision Problem: A problem with a yes or no answer
+    - Organization Problem: A problem with the goal of finding the best answer
+- Instance: A problem with a specific input
+- Efficiency: Amount of computing needed to solve a problem
+    - Polynomial Efficiency (Good): More work take sa proportional amount of time.
+1 job = +2 time
+    - Exponential Efficiency (Bad): More work takes an exponential amount of time.
+1 job = x2 time
+- Heuristic Approach: When optimal solutions are inefficient, look for a possibly optimal solution that is more effecient
+- Decidable Problem: A decision problme that has a clear solution that will always make a correct output
+- Undecidable Problem: A decision problem with no solution that is not guaranteed to produce the correct output